thegovyadina/leetcode-rust/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.

 Note that this license applies only to my solution code and not to the LeetCode problem statements themselves.